-Only add links to your social media accounts if they are appropriate and you don’t mind being contacted on the platform.
-If you also have your own website and/or blog that is relevant to your desired career, it is worth adding a link to it in your signature.
+Only add links to your social media accounts if they are appropriate.
+If you also own a website or blog relevant to your desired career, link to them in your signature.
 If you’d like to make your email signature more personal, you can also add a photo of yourself.

 The process of job hunting may be daunting, but being prepared before you start will help.
 By sticking to our tips and keeping your student email signature basic and professional, you will no doubt impress any potential employer and get many responses!